New Farm, Queensland: History

 Though one of Brisbane's oldest suburbs, the peninsula of New Farm was once called Binkinba (place of the land tortoises) by the indigenous Turrbal tribe of Brisbane.

 The suburb derives its name from the fact that the peninsula was used as a farming area in the early years of Brisbane's history.
 Commandant Patrick Logan established a new farm in the area in 1827 as part of the Moreton Bay penal colony.
 The area was also a working site of convicts (lime kilns dating back to 1870 are still evident on the river banks).

 Politician and judge Samuel Griffith built his house 'Merthyr' in the suburb in 1870.

 From 1885 to 1897, New Farm's transport needs were met by horse-drawn trams, which operated along Brunswick Street, as far as Barker Street.
 In 1897, the horse trams were replaced with electric trams and the line was extended, with trams ultimately running as far as Macquarie Street and down to the river at New Farm Park.
 The electric trams ceased operation on 13 April 1969.
 Since then the suburb has been served by diesel buses.

 New Farm State School was opened on 21 January 1901.

-On 29 November 1919, on what is now known as New Farm, 24 river frontage subdivided allotments between Merthyr Road and Sydney Street, were advertised to be auctioned by Cameron Bros Auctioneers.
+On 29 November 1919, 24 river frontage subdivided allotments between Merthyr Road and Sydney Street were advertised to be auctioned by Cameron Bros Auctioneers.
 A map advertising the auction indicated that the home of Sir Samuel Griffith was adjacent to the advertised lots.

-On 24 April 1920, on what is now known as New Farm, 5 allotments on Welsby Street were advertised to be auctioned on 27 April 1920 at 11am by Cameron Bros Auctioneers.
+On 24 April 1920, 5 allotments on Welsby Street were advertised to be auctioned on 27 April 1920 at 11am by Cameron Bros Auctioneers.
 A map advertising the auction indicated that the lots were close to the new tramway.